marianpekar/maze-escape/README.md

 _*) -1 is only relevant for WallColor (wco) parameter_

 These are foreground color codes on default background, you can change background color too with numbers higher than 15.
 The formula is `B * 16 + F` where B is color code for background color and F is for foreground color.
+A few examples:

 | Foreground/Background | Code |
 |-|-|